kiddiRU/Verk1_H1/diary/Day1/README.md

 ## State of the Project
 ### TEXT:
-After our first group meeting, we began dissucsing what the goal was based on the project description and started working on the desing document.
+After our first group meeting, we began discussing what the goal was based on the project description and started working on the design document.
 ### BULLETS:
 - Created repo
 - Concluded initial group meeting
 - Created skeleton for diaries
 - Started on the design document
-- Analysed project description to create design stucture
+- Analyzed project description to create design structure
 - Started defining and adding requirements

 ## ToDo-list: